-A 2015 study from the University of Michigan studied 171 women over a two week period and compared sleep characteristics with sexual activity.
+A 2015 study at the University of Michigan followed 171 women over a two week period and compared sleep characteristics with sexual activity.

 One result showed that just a 1 hour increase in sleep length resulted in a 14% increase in the odds of having sexual activity with a partner.
 Overall, they concluded:

 Obtaining sufficient sleep is important to the promotion of healthy sexual desire.

 Other studies have shown that lack of sleep lowers both male and female libido and can lead to problems such as erectile dysfunction.